This is the second of our reviews that mysteriously vanished, so reposting it today as the perfect candidate for #Throwback Thursday!

 When Jake Daughtry lost his life rescuing a total stranger from certain death, he was on the fast track to Heaven.
 But that was before Azrael pulled him right out of line at the Pearly Gates.
 Now, as an Emissary to the Angels, Jake is taking to the highway in a quest to help souls in trouble.
 But the innate stubbornness of human beings bent on self-destruction is a challenge unlike any he’s ever faced.

 It’s up to Jake and Azrael to bridge the gap between humans and angels.
-Will they ever convince the Council of Angels this endeavor is worthwhile?
+Will they ever convince the Council of Angels this endeavour is worthwhile?
 Can Jake figure out how to play by Azrael’s complicated rules?
 Will Azrael ever master the use of contractions in general conversation?

 To find out the answers, hop on board Jake’s big red-and-white semi and travel the roads from the Florida Keys to north Georgia on an adventure that will make you laugh hard and cry even harder…